 These certificates confirm that your business complies with all relevant legislation, and that the food produced is without risk to health.

-The Animal and Plant Health Agency (APHA) is responsible for issuing EHCs.
-These are issued for the exportation of certain products including fresh meat, dairy and a range of other non-composite foods of animal origin.
+The Animal and Plant Health Agency (APHA) is normally responsible for issuing EHCs for the exportation of certain products including fresh meat, dairy and a range of other non-composite foods of animal origin.

-For products not covered by the APHA EHC process, we may be able to provide assurances about certain food and drink products produced in New Forest.
+It may be that your product does not require a formal EHC, but the importing country requires verification of compliance with food law.
+For such products we may be able to provide assurances about certain food and drink products produced in New Forest.
 Your business must already be either registered or approved by us.